No reviews

 Smell and taste

 Like the cubeb pepper, the voatsiperifery is fruity and aromatic, with a hint of camphor (white voatsiperifery is less camphorous).
-The red currant appears milder than the black, due to the more deeply developed taste palette due to the ripening process, and is therefore widely applicable.
+The red currant appears milder than the black one, due to the more deeply developed taste palette through ripening, and is therefore widely applicable.

-Red voatsiperifery can be used whole and ground.
-When grinding, the stem sometimes wants to protest. that is unavoidable.
+Red voatsiperifery can be used whole or ground.
+The stem sometimes protests when grinding. that is inevitable.
 The stem is essential, if it were removed the berry wall would be damaged with a good chance that the pepper would quickly lose its aromas.

-Red voatsiperifery is a versatile, ripe pepper that goes well with poultry, including chicken, and meat with a more pronounced flavour, such as game.
+Red voatsiperifery is a versatile, ripe pepper that goes well with poultry, including chicken, and meat with a more distinct flavor, such as game.
 Also tastes great in (sour) green salads and sauces, side dishes and finger food.
 Adjust your dosage to the sharp character of this special pepper.

 Tip: combine this pepper with pear or pear pie!
 And definitely worth it, with goat cheese!